 It is a classic purity spiral, it is a result of people heading their own opinions over the urging of St Paul:

 Make every effort to keep the unity of the Spirit through the bond of peace.
 There is one body and one Spirit, just as you were called to one hope when you were called; one Lord, one faith, one baptism; one God and Father of all, who is over all and through all and in all.
 (Ephesians 4:3-6 NIV)

 There isn’t much effort towards that end anymore, is there?

-Fortunately there are other options, the dichtomies of Protestantism.
-As it turns out, Christians do not need to choose between participation in the universal church (by attending services in a church building with other spiritual brothers and sisters in Christ) and having a “house church” primarily biological relatives, former denominational cohorts and close friends.
+Fortunately, there are other options from the dichotomies of Protestantism.
+As it turns out, Christians do not need to choose between participation in the universal church (by attending services in a church building with other spiritual brothers and sisters in Christ) and having a “house church” primarily biological relatives, former denominational cohorts, and close friends.